“...for I am a jealous God…” (Exodus 20:5, NRSV).

 Occurring within worship and within God’s sanctuary.

-We’ve seen such rapid changes, and it seems that there’s no end
+We’ve seen such rapid changes and it seems that there’s no end

 In fact, it makes me wonder if some Christians might prefer

-An entertainment center where similar things occur.
+An entertainment centre where similar things occur,

 Such as laughter and applause, and drama that real life feigns,